toomuchdesign/offside/README.md

 ## Working on the repository

-**Offside.js is currently actively mantained**.
-Any open issue, pull request, contribution, idea to make Offside.js a better tool are welcome!

 Make sure you have **node** and **npm** on your machine.
 When ready, you can install Offside.js dependencies:

 ```sh